Blepharoplasty (Upper and Lower Eyelid Surgery)

 In addition to blepharoplasty, you can contact us for a consultation on a variety of cosmetic services and products for the face and neck, including rhinoplasty and facelift surgery in Kelowna.
 Contact us for more information.

-What To Expect After An Blepharoplasty Procedure?
+What to Expect after a Blepharoplasty Procedure?

 - Keep your head elevated while resting to minimize swelling.

-- Protect their eyes from the sun
+- Protect the eyes from direct sunlight.

-Benefits Of Blepharoplasty Surgery
+Benefits of Blepharoplasty Surgery

-Blepharoplasty provides both functional as well as cosmetic benefits.
-Dr. C.D.
-Bakala employs advanced techniques to help you look as natural as possible – take a look at some of our patient’s before & after photos.
+Blepharoplasty provides both functional and cosmetic benefits.
+Dr. C. Bakala employs advanced techniques to help you look as natural as possible.
+Take a look at some of our patients’ before & after photos.

 The key benefits of upper and lower eyelid surgery are:

-- Reduced under-eye bags
+- Reduced under-eye bags.

-- Improved vision if there has been vision impairment from droopy skin
+- Improved vision if there has been vision impairment from droopy skin.

-- Enhanced eye shape appearance
+- Enhanced eye shape appearance.

-- Reduced skin irritation from droopy skin
+- Reduced skin irritation from droopy skin.

-- Provides a youthful and rested appearance
+- Provides a youthful and rested appearance.

-- Improves lower eyelid hollowing
+- Improves lower eyelid hollowing.

-- Provides long-lasting results and a natural appearance
+- Provides long-lasting results and a natural appearance.

-Suitable Candidates For Blepharoplasty In Kelowna
+Suitable Candidates for Blepharoplasty in Kelowna

 Dr. C. Bakala performs eyelid surgery on both men and women.
 Though there is no set age limit for upper or lower blepharoplasty, most patients are 30 years of age and older.